JuliaAxelrod/sit725-2021-t3-prac3/node-material/README.md

+# sit725-2021-t3-prac3

 Readme BY Julia Axelrod, replacing Readme by Dr. Alessio Bonti

 What I did in this assignment:

-Used boilerplate code and styles.css provided by Dr. Alessio Bonti to begin the project Changed visual representation of index.html
+Used boilerplate code and styles.css provided by Dr. Alessio Bonti to begin the project

+Project is located in node-material folder and includes server.js and public folder, containing env.js, index.html and styles.css as well as folder assets with images, wireframe design document and homepage HTML.

+What I changed and implemented:
+Changed visual representation of index.html
 Added my images from Antarctica
 Chaged code: